RyanLeeHayes/ALF/README.md

      multiple GPUs are generally modest so unless time is of the essence and GPUs are abundant, one GPU generally gives the best throughput. alf_info['nnodes']=1
- * q : a list of length nblocks containing the next charge of every alchemical group.
+ * q : a list of length nblocks containing the net charge of every alchemical group.
 This is used to compute the discrete solvent charge changing correction.
 If missing, no charge changing correction will be applied.